ElvisDot/lewagon-setup/README.md

 # lewagon-setup
-Toy project helper scripts for the LeWagon setup
+The unoffical LeWagon setup doctor.
+A script that shows and fixes setup issues.

 ## Web